Sweet Lullaby

 "Sweet Lullaby" is a song by French musical group Deep Forest that originally appeared on their eponymous album (1992).
-The song was produced by Dan Lacksman and gained popularity in 1992 and 1993 when it was released as a single by labels Dance Pool, Columbia and Epic.
-It became a top-30 hit in many European and Oceanian countries.
+The song was produced by Dan Lacksman and was released as a single in 1992.
+It became a chart hit in several countries, including Australia, the Netherlands, Norway and the United Kingdom, where it entered the top 10.
 In 1994, it was re-released in remixed versions.
 The accompanying music video was directed by Tarsem Singh and filmed in eight countries.
 The video depicts the voyage of a young girl who travels the world by tricycle and was nominated for several awards at the 1994 MTV Video Music Awards.

 Background

-Although the inlay misattributed the samples to African Pygmies, the song is based around a traditional Baegu lullaby from the Solomon Islands called "Rorogwela", and uses a vocal sample of a woman called Afunakwa singing, originally recorded by ethnomusicologist Hugo Zemp in 1970 and later released by UNESCO on a 1973 LP titled Solomon Islands: Fateleka and Baegu Music from Malaita as part of their Musical Sources collection.
+Although the inlay misattributed the samples to African Pygmies, the song is based around "Rorogwela", a traditional Baegu lullaby from the Solomon Islands sung vocal sample by a woman, Afunakwa.
+Her singing was originally recorded by ethnomusicologist Hugo Zemp in 1970 and later released by UNESCO on the 1973 album Solomon Islands: Fateleka and Baegu Music from Malaita as part of their Musical Sources collection.
 The lyrics refer to a young orphan being comforted by his older brother despite the loss of their parents.

 The recording was used without authorization from Afunakwa, Zemp, label UNESCO discs or distributor Auvidis, although Zemp had earlier reluctantly given oral permission for an unrelated recording to be used.

-Afunakwa's rendition of the lullaby was also reused by Italian disc jockey Mauro Picotto in his song Komodo [Save A Soul], and the tune was covered by Norwegian saxophonist Jan Garbarek, in his song erroneously titled "Pygmy Lullaby".
+Afunakwa's rendition of the lullaby was also reused by Italian disc jockey Mauro Picotto in his song "Komodo (Save a Soul)", and the tune was covered by Norwegian saxophonist Jan Garbarek, in his song erroneously titled "Pygmy Lullaby".
 Afunakwa died during the 1990s.

 For a time, Australian television network SBS used the song as its theme.
-It was also used by German television broadcaster RTL as the closing theme to their coverage of UEFA Champions League football during the 1994–1995 season.
+It was also used by German television broadcaster RTL as the closing theme to their coverage of UEFA Champions League football during the 1994–95 season.